 If you think you know everything about Japan’s train system?
 Well., think again.
 Think everything you see inside the train station is a coincidence?
 Well, let me burst your bubble, it’s not.

-What about the melodies that are played when the train is coming?
+What about the melodies played when the train is coming?
 Even those have meanings behind them.

-Yes, the Japanese are smart, and they may be way more intelligent than we imagine.
-Their intelligence is clearly shown in their technological developments – in robotic technologies, in biomedical researches, educational system – in building sustainable education, in developing efficient studying techniques and industrial revolution – in mechanic manufacturing, producing creative commercials and so on.
+Yes, the Japanese are smart.
+Their intelligence is clearly shown in their technological developments – in robotic technologies, in biomedical researches, educational system – in building sustainable education, in developing efficient studying techniques – in mechanic manufacturing, producing creative commercials and so on.
 That is to say, how advanced the Japanese have become – they work by disciplines, principles, motivation, innovation and most importantly, efficiency.

 There are megacities, and there is Tokyo.
-There are crowded slums in megacities, with bare bone infrastructures and impassable roads caused by heavy traffic congestion, but not Tokyo or any other megacities in Japan.
-In total contrast, in Tokyo, Osaka or many other big cities of Japan, people move in harmony and efficiency.
-And on the topic of efficiency, let us talk about Japan’s train system, which is recognized for its most astonishing size and quality of the networks.
+There are crowded slums in megacities, with bare bone infrastructures and impassable roads caused by heavy traffic congestion, but not Tokyo or any other megacity in Japan.
+Actually, in Tokyo, Osaka and other big cities of Japan, people move in efficient harmony.
+And on the topic of efficiency, let us talk about Japan’s train system, which is recognized for its most astonishing size and quality.

-The train system in Japan is listed as the most efficient transportation system in the world, but not without a good reason.
-So here are the psychological facts behind Japan’s efficient train systems that you THOUGHT you knew.
+The train system in Japan is listed as the most efficient transportation system in the world, and not without good reason.
+So here are the psychological reasons behind Japan’s efficient train systems that you THOUGHT you knew.

 1. The Calming Effect of Music in Japan’s Train Systems